ResearchComputing/CURC_Metrics_Tutorial/README.md

 _To better understand how to access information on:_

-* your high-performance computing resource consumption
+* your high-performance computing resource consumption on Alpine, Summit and Blanca
 * average wait times in the CURC queues and your relative "priority"
 * the efficiency of your research workflows